antalike/MemOS-Docs/content/en/overview/quick_start/overview.md

 MemOS provides two core APIs to help you achieve this:

 - `addMessage` — Submit raw conversations to us, we automatically process and store them as memory
-- `searchMemory` — Recall relevant memories and optional suggested instructions in subsequent conversations, making AI responses more aligned with user needs
+- `searchMemory` — Recall factual memories and preference memories in subsequent conversations, so that the AI's responses are more aligned with the user's needs

 ![image.svg](https://cdn.memtensor.com.cn/img/1758686454660_pixumf_compressed.png)